History of the bicycle: World War II

 Although multiple-speed bicycles were widely known by this time, most or all military bicycles used in the Second World War were single-speed.
 Bicycles were used by paratroopers during the war to help them with transportation, creating the term "bomber bikes" to refer to US planes dropping bikes for troops to use.
 The German Volksgrenadier units each had a battalion of bicycle infantry attached.
 The Invasion of Poland saw many bicycle-riding scouts in use, with each bicycle company using 196 bicycles and 1 motorcycle.
 By September 1939, there were 41 bicycle companies mobilized.

 During the Second Sino-Japanese War, Japan used around 50,000 bicycle troops.
 The Malayan Campaign saw many bicycles used.
 The Japanese confiscated bicycles from civilians due to the abundance of bicycles among the civilian population.
 Japanese bicycle troops were efficient in both speed and carrying capacity, as they could carry 36 kg of equipment compared to a normal British soldier, who could carry 18 kg.

-China and the Flying Pigeon

-The Flying Pigeon was at the forefront of the bicycle phenomenon in the People's Republic of China.
-The vehicle was the government approved form of transport, and the nation became known as zixingche wang guo (自行车王国) — the 'Kingdom of Bicycles'.
-A bicycle was regarded as one of the three "must-haves" of every citizen, alongside a sewing machine and watch – essential items in life that also offered a hint of wealth.
-The Flying Pigeon bicycle became a symbol of an egalitarian social system that promised little comfort but a reliable ride through life.

-Throughout the 1960s and 1970s, the logo became synonymous with almost all bicycles in the country.
-The Flying Pigeon became the single most popular mechanized vehicle on the planet, becoming so ubiquitous that Deng Xiaoping — the post-Mao leader who launched China's economic reforms in the 1970s — defined prosperity as "a Flying Pigeon in every household".

-In the early 1980s, Flying Pigeon was the country's biggest bike manufacturer, selling 3 million cycles in 1986.
-Its 20-kilo black single-speed models were popular with workers, and there was a waiting list of several years to get one, and even then buyers needed good guanxi (relationship) in addition to the purchase cost, which was about four months' wages for most workers.